hanssn/documentations/content/en/api/authentication.md

 ## Security

 We have our own algorithm for making requests to hit our endpoint.
-This algorithm referred to the [security pre-requirement](/docs/pre-requirement) which requires to generate key for each transaction.
+This algorithm referred to the [security pre-requirements](/docs/pre-requirements) which requires to generate key for each transaction.

 ## Template Code
-we provide some code snippets to help in development
+we provide some code snippets to help in development.

 ### PHP
 ```php